-When complete, Atlanta’s Westside Reservoir Park will be more than twice the size of Piedmont Park, holding a month’s worth of drinking water in an old quarry-turned-lake and connecting with the northwest leg of the Atlanta BeltLine.
-In the works for several years now, the first phase is of the park is nearing completion.
-Renderings of the park show sweeping paved trails encircling the lake and sports fields on the periphery, with views of the Atlanta skyline close in the background.
-In all, it will cover 280 acres just a short jaunt from Downtown.
-Visitors will soon have yet another way to explore outdoor Atlanta.
+Atlanta’s Westside Park is more than twice the size of Piedmont Park, holding a month’s worth of drinking water in an old quarry-turned-lake and connecting with the northwest leg of the Atlanta BeltLine.
+After several years of construction, the park is open to the public.
+The park has sweeping paved trails encircling the lake and sports fields on the periphery, with views of the Atlanta skyline.
+In all, it covers 280 acres just a short jaunt from Downtown.
+Visitors now have another way to explore outdoor Atlanta.

 You May Also Like: